 If your dog is experiencing any of these symptoms, they may have pododermatitis.
 It’s a condition that can affect just about any breed of dog.
 But, some breeds seem to be more susceptible to the condition.

-If you have any of the following breeds, it’s important to regularly check their paws for problems:
+If you have any of the following breeds, it’s important to check their paws for problems regularly:

-A biopsy is usually needed on a piece of skin from the paw.
-This will help your dog’s vet to better determine the cause of the problem.
+A biopsy is usually needed on a piece of skin from the paw or paw pad.
+This will help your dog’s vet to determine the cause of the problem better.
 The symptoms may be treated first if they are causing your dog pain or irritation.

 In most cases, though, your vet will prescribe antibiotics for a dog paw infection.
-Things like foot soaks, a change in diet, or even alternating between hot and cold packs can do the trick.
+Foot soaks, a change in diet, or even alternating between hot and cold packs can do the trick.

 It’s important to keep your dog (and their feet) healthy at all times.
 By doing this, you can help to prevent pododermatitis from happening due to environmental factors.

 Their risk for different types of cancer increases with age.
-In fact, cancer is the leading cause of death in dogs over ten years old.
+Cancer is the leading cause of death in dogs over ten years old.
 Over 50% of dogs over the age of ten will get the disease.
 Cancer of the foot is no exception.

 Treatment is different for each type of cancer, but you must get an official diagnosis from a vet.
 In some cases, the area affected by the disease will need to be removed.
 Other times, chemotherapy or radiation are required, especially if cancer has spread.